-Registration Information for Spring, Summer, and Fall 2014: Continuing Evening MBAs
+Registration Information for Winter 2015: Continuing Evening MBAs

-To learn more about the process for course registration, be sure to review all of the information below carefully!
+To learn more about the process for course registration for Winter 2015, be sure to review all of the information below carefully!

 - Core Requirements: Get Set